streamforgeio/streamforge-examples/README.md

 # Streamforge Examples

 In this repository you can find streamforge samples.

-In the sample pipelines, the following realtime datasources are used;
+In the sample pipelines, the following real time datasources are used;

 - BTC transactions : Bitcoin realtime transactions include the following information ;
 	- transaction id